ruano1983/dotfiles/.config/qtile/README.md

 My setup uses apps like rofi, alacrity, swaybg, grim, vifm, ranger, bottom, kanshi. make sure you have them available, you can still substitute them.

+My Qtile layout has a status bar with real-time information widgets on the right and workspaces on the left, including the name of the focused app.
+The taskbar has a black background color, and the active workspace is colored according to color themes.

 The font I use is Noto Sans.
 Make sure you have it on your system.

 for the widget icons I use nerd typography.